fabaff/fsl-test-bench/docs/installation/quick-start.rst

 Quick-start setup
 =================
-This section describes short the needed steps to setup a Test bench from a common point of view in quick and fast way.
+This section describes the needed steps to setup a Test bench from a common point of view in quick and fast way.
 In the further sections covers special use cases which are described in detail then.

 The setup of `Ansible`_ is explained on the `Ansible Getting Started`_ page.
 Here is only the setup of the managed nodes and special details for the